q5sys/hfdl/README.md

-# dlhf
+# hfdl
-Download from Huggingface
+Huggingface Downloader

 Forked from https://github.com/oobabooga/text-generation-webui and stripped of everything but the logic to download files.
+Then slightly refactored to run with uvicorn instead of Gradio.

 How to run: